cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 **Do not move the dictionary file.**

-### 1. Run the Pre-Annoation Tool on the Texts
+### 1. Run the Pre-Annotation Tool

+Before new texts can be manually annotated they must be pre-annotated by the MPA.
+For the best result, annotators will update their local dictionaries based on all annotated files.
+To do this:

+1. Retrieve fresh copies of all annotated files from WHEREVER THEY ARE BY WHATEVER MEANS and place them in a folder
+2. Delete annotated_morph_dict.json
+3. Run the MPA on the folder of annotated texts
+4. Check to see that a new annotated_morph_dict.json file has been created and appears correct, as above

 Texts to be annotated will be parcelled out to annotators in .conll format.
-When they receive a group of texts, each human annotator will run it through the MPA, which will pre-annotate the texts based on MPA's existing dictionary as well as update the dictionary based on any extant annotations in the texts.
-The human annotator will then complete the fields left blank by the MPA.

-In the early stages, this step should be repeated before each text to build the dictionary and pre-annotate as much as possible.
-As the process goes on, it will likely be more efficient to pre-annotate a group of texts once in the beginning and update the dictionary once again after they are complete.
+To pre-annotate the texts, simply run the MPA on the folder of texts to be annotated.

+_

 ### 2. Complete the Pre-Annotated Texts